Last Updated on August 28, 2024

 What is the best UTQG for tires?

 The “best” UTQG rating for tires depends on individual needs.
-For longevity, a higher treadwear number is preferable.
-AA is the highest rating for wet traction, and A is the best for temperature resistance.
+A higher treadwear number is preferable for longevity.
+AA has the highest rating for wet traction, and A has the best rating for temperature resistance.
 However, the ideal rating should match the user’s driving conditions and performance requirements.

 Do winter tires have UTQG?

 No, winter tires do not have UTQG ratings.
-The UTQG system is not designed for winter tires and is constructed with unique tread patterns and rubber compounds to perform in cold, snowy, or icy conditions.
+The UTQG system is not designed for winter tires, which are constructed with unique tread patterns and rubber compounds to perform in cold, snowy, or icy conditions.